threshant/random-learning-resources/README.md

-# random-learning-resources
+#Random learning resources
-This repo consists of some awesome recourses for different domains across the web
+This repo consists of some hand picked  recourses for different domains across the web